Q. Are you licensed?

 Q. What is your minimum order amount?

-A. $225 is the minimum order amount except for most of the USA. $300 is the minimum order for CA, OR and WA.
-Shipping is included.
+A. $225 is the minimum order amount except for most of the USA. $300 is the minimum order for CA, ID, NV, OR, UT, WA.
+Shipping in insulted boxes with dry ice is included.